Miguel Cabrera Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.

-- The Rangers' 3.80 team ERA ranks sixth among all league pitching staffs.
+- The Rangers have a 3.78 team ERA that ranks seventh across all MLB pitching staffs.

-- The Rangers surrender the seventh-fewest home runs in baseball (80 total, one per game).
+- The Rangers give up the seventh-fewest home runs in baseball (81 total, one per game).

-- Dunning (6-1) takes the mound for the Rangers in his 10th start of the season.
-He's put together a 2.89 ERA in 71 2/3 innings pitched, with 41 strikeouts.
+- Gray makes the start for the Rangers, his 15th of the season.
+He is 6-3 with a 2.89 ERA and 69 strikeouts in 81 2/3 innings pitched.

-- His most recent appearance came on Friday against the New York Yankees, when the right-hander tossed seven innings, surrendering two earned runs while giving up five hits.
+- In his last appearance on Saturday, the righty tossed five innings against the New York Yankees, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.